haskell/haskell-platform/download-website/windows.markdown

 % Haskell Platform for Windows
 %

+The Windows installer for 2010.2.0.0 Haskell Platform, via BitTorrent.
+Please consider using the torrent to help save bandwidth:

+* <a id="download" href="http://hackage.haskell.org/platform/2010.2.0.0/torrents/HaskellPlatform-2010.2.0.0-setup.exe.torrent" onClick="javascript: pageTracker._trackPageview('/downloads/torrent/windows'); ">Torrent for Windows</a>

-The Windows installer currently provides the 2010.2.0.0 Haskell Platform:
+The Windows installer for the 2010.2.0.0 Haskell Platform:

 * <a href="http://hackage.haskell.org/platform/2010.2.0.0/HaskellPlatform-2010.2.0.0-setup.exe" onClick="javascript: pageTracker._trackPageview('/downloads/windows'); ">Download Haskell for Windows</a>